 It may also help increase the synthesis of cartilage tissue.
 People have found glucosamine helpful in reducing joint pain (especially joint pain caused by arthritis) for a long time, but recently there has been more scientific evidence demonstrating the benefits of glucosamine.

-Initial evidence from smaller scientific experiments on the utility of glucosamine at treating joint pain stretches back to the early 1980s (which is why glucosamine is the dominant ingredient to most joint supplements).
+Initial evidence from smaller scientific experiments on the utility of glucosamine at treating joint pain stretches back to the early 1980s (which is why glucosamine, along with chondroitin, is the dominant ingredient to most joint supplements).

 One of the original studies, published in 1981 in the medical journal Pharmatherapeutica, tested the effects of a 400 mg glucosamine supplement over the course of a few weeks in a group of 30 people with arthritis (1).

 The results were promising: the patients who received the glucosamine supplement recorded significant improvements in their pain levels.

 Later research used larger groups of patients to test whether glucosamine could actually help treat or even prevent osteoarthritis.

 A 2001 study published in the prestigious journal The Lancet followed a group of 212 subjects with early-stage knee osteoarthritis (2).

 Half the subjects were given a 1500 mg glucosamine sulfate supplement, while the other half were given a placebo and acted as a control group.
 All of the subjects were followed for three years, and the degree to which their osteoarthritis progressed was evaluated by x-rays.